ros2dart/dartros1/README.md

 A ROS Client Library implementation in Dart

-Heavily inspired by the cpp and especially [nodejs](https://github.com/RethinkRobotics-opensource/rosnodejs) implementations*
+Heavily inspired by the cpp and especially [nodejs](https://github.com/RethinkRobotics-opensource/rosnodejs) implementations (see footnote)

 See the examples folder for examples, until I have time to create a better Readme and documentation.